Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/t_system_environment_zos/r_system_interface_messages.md

 ---

-    title: System interface messages
+    title: "System interface messages"
-    linkTitle: System interface messages
+    linkTitle: "System interface messages"
     weight: 270

----
-The Transfer CFT system interfaces generate z/OS operator messages that display on the system console, and appear when:
+---The Transfer CFT system interfaces generate z/OS operator messages that display on the system console, and appear when:

 - A severe error is detected by a system function